open-ephys/acq-board-docs/source/User-Manual/Quickstart-guide.rst

 4. Have fun experimenting!

 If you run into issues, follow the :doc:`Troubleshooting`.
+It is recommended that you keep the gateware updated to the latest version, as explained in the :ref:`gwupdate` section.

 Powering off the system
 -------------------------------------------